exercise-lab/one-two-test-researcher/docs/instructions.md

-# One Two Test Experiment

-## When the participants arrives
+# When a participant arrives

-### Consent forms
+## Consent forms

-Give each participant a consent form to read and sign.
+Give the participant their pre-filled consent form to read and sign.
+Double check you have their "go to" language correct.
+Once they have signed it, bring them to their assigned computers and have them log in.

-### Explain what will happen in the experiment
+## Explain what will happen in the experiment

-As you know, this is a research project on problem solving in different programming languages.
-In this experiment, you will work on two problems.
-The first one is a "hello world" warm up problem.
-All you need to do is get the program to print "Hello World".
-It's a warm up problem because we want you to get comfortable running the automated unit tests that we will use to verify that your solution is correct.
-Once you've finished the hello world problem, let us know, and we'll let you move on to the second problem, called "the saddle points problem."
-The saddle points problem is done in two parts.
-After you finish part 1, let one of us know, and we will come over and get you started on part 2.

-In this experiment, we are interested in how easily people can pick up and continue code that was written by someone else.
-So that means we want you to use informative variable names and include comments wherever you think it might be helpful for someone else reading your code.
+- You will work on two problems: a hello world problem, and a saddle points problem.
+- The hello world problem is very simple, you just write a function that returns the string "Hello, World", but we have you do it so that you can get used to running the unit tests which we will use to evaluate your solutions.

 You should also know that it's ok to use the internet to Google things, but please don't try to find exact solutions to the problem you are solving.